 Two things, basically.

-The first is Matomo Heatmap Helper.
-A small Chrome extension that fixes the failure modes of Matomo's heatmap screenshots: CORS-blocked images, scroll containers that clip content, sticky headers that collapse, the rest of the list we ended up writing a separate post on.
-We hit broken heatmaps on almost every client engagement, so we built the fix and put it out under MIT.
-It's free, the source is on GitHub, and the only thing it talks to is your own Matomo instance.
+The first is Matomo Heatmap Helper, a small browser extension for Chromium browsers like Chrome and Edge (Firefox isn't supported yet).
+It fixes the failure modes of Matomo's heatmap screenshots: CORS-blocked images, scroll containers that clip content, sticky headers that collapse, the rest of the list we ended up writing a separate post on.
+We hit broken heatmaps on almost every client engagement, so we built the fix and put it out under GPL-3.0.
+It's free, the source is on GitHub, and it doesn't phone home to us: it works against your own Matomo instance, and during capture it fetches the page's own images and fonts only so it can embed them in the screenshot.
 That's the model for how we want to work in this ecosystem.
 If we hit a problem repeatedly and the fix is general enough to be useful to other people, we give it back.

 The second is Martez.
 Same data ownership philosophy, bigger scope.
 Matomo stays authoritative for tracking and on-site behaviour.
-Martez syncs Meta Ads and Google Ads, joins spend to conversions on the campaign keys Matomo already uses, and exposes ROAS, CLV, and multi-touch attribution that includes view-through where the platforms share impressions.
+Martez syncs Meta Ads and Google Ads, joins spend to conversions on the campaign keys Matomo already uses, and exposes ROAS, CLV, and multi-touch attribution.
+Where the platforms report view-through conversions, it pulls those in alongside the click paths Matomo already tracks.
 The marketer who wanted a single place to look gets one.
 The data still belongs to whoever runs the instance.

 Martez is in private beta.
-Join the waitlist if this is the gap you've been working around too.
+If you've got Matomo running, you're spending on Meta or Google, and this is the gap you've been working around too, join the waitlist.

 We're building it because we ran into it ourselves, on client after client, and the workaround stopped feeling like a workaround and started feeling like the actual job.